Error: "The vMotion failed because the destination host did not receive data from the source host on the vMotion network"

 This article provides troubleshooting steps to resolve vMotion connectivity failures encountered during migration attempts.

-When the issue occurs, you will see one of the following error messages:
+• When the issue occurs, the following errors may be seen:

-"The vMotion migrations failed because the ESX hosts were not able to connect over the vMotion network.
-Check the vMotion network settings and physical network configuration."
+he vMotion migrations failed because the ESX hosts were not able to connect over the vMotion network.
+Check the vMotion network settings and physical network configuration.

 Environment